Automattic/wp-calypso/packages/wp-checkout/README.md

 ### formatValueForCurrency(currency, displayValue)

 Takes two arguments, a currency string and a displayValue string and returns the displayValue with some minor Markdown formatting.
-Specifically, the `~` character can be used to make ~strike-through~ text.
+Specifically, the `~~` characters can be used to make ~~strike-through~~ text.

 ### CheckoutProvider